MKCG/phpfmt_7-1/README.md

 # phpfmt_7-1

 Fix the phpfmt nullable types space issue with php 7.1 and above : https://github.com/nanch/phpfmt_stable/issues/36

 Fix the phpfmt space after "yield from" issue with php 7.1 and above : https://github.com/nanch/phpfmt_stable/issues/37

 Fix the ClassToStatic pass issue : https://github.com/nanch/phpfmt_stable/issues/31

+Fix modifier issue when PHP keyword is used as method name : https://github.com/nanch/phpfmt_stable/issues/19

+Fix : PHP keyword used as function names must not be lowercased since PHP7

-First install https://github.com/nanch/phpfmt_stable then replace the fmt.phar
+Install https://github.com/nanch/phpfmt_stable then replace the fmt.phar

-You can either use the one provided here (not recommended) or use the fix-fmt.php script to automatically fix your current fmt.phar file.
+To replace it you can either use the one provided here (not recommended) or use the fix-fmt.php script to automatically fix your current fmt.phar file.

 ## With the provided script
 The provided script takes no argument but contains the path of the file to fix so I would recommend you to replace the fourth line if necessary.